quielLovesLasagna/JavaScript-Modules/parcel-bundling.md

 ***

 Whenever we are done developing our project, it is time to build the final bundle.
 So the bundle that is compressed and has dead code elimination and all of that.
-For that, we another Parcel command.
+For that, we write another Parcel command.
 Let's add that as another script:

 ![npm build](./img/npm-build.PNG)

 We can run this by doing ```npm run build```.

-NOTE: If you encounter an error when you run his command, just delete the ```"main": "script.js"``` from your package.json.
+NOTE: If you encounter an error when you run his command, just delete the ```"main": "clean.js"``` from your package.json.
 This has something to do with parcel config.
 Our entry point is the ```index.html file```, but the main property from the package.json file tells parcel it should be ```clean.js``` file.

 After running the build command we will get this output: